luismiaresse/pricelist-fetcher/README.md

 # PriceList fetcher (PLF)
-A Python script that fetches information (name, brand, price, ...) about a product, and informs if a lower price was recorded in its price history.
+A Python script that fetches information (name, brand, price...) about a product, and informs if a lower price was recorded in its price history.

 ![Linux Tests](https://github.com/luismiaresse/pricelist-fetcher/actions/workflows/test-linux.yml/badge.svg)